Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Results

-MCT predicts power-law divergence of $\xi_D$ at $T_C$, where $T_C$ is the mode-coupling transition temperature for an active system, obtained from fitting the data of $\tau_\alpha$.
-Fig.~\ref{sametau_activity}(d) shows simulation data of $\xi_D$ as a function of $(T-T_C)/T_{C}$ and the lines are fits with the function $\xi_D\sim [(T-T_C)/T_C]^{-\gamma_D}$; the data agree well with the power-law form in the range of $T$ and $f_0$ where the simulations are carried out.
-An effective equilibrium-like description implies same $\gamma_D$ at different activity, as for the case of relaxation dynamics, Eq. (\ref{tauscaling}).
-Consistent with the $T$-dependence of $\chi_4^P$ (Fig. \ref{chi4_temp}d), we find $\gamma_D$ depends on activity and almost linearly increases with $f_0$, as shown in the inset of Fig. \ref{sametau_activity}(d); this result, again, highlights the nontrivial activity-dependence of $\xi_D$.
+The nontrivial nature of activity also manifests via the activity-dependence of the exponents in the growth-laws of $\xi_D$.
+MCT predicts power-law divergence of $\xi_D$ at $T_C$, obtained from fitting the data of $\tau_\alpha$ (Fig. \ref{taucomp}e).
+Figure~\ref{sametau_activity}(d) shows simulation data of $\xi_D$ as a function of $(T-T_C)/T_{C}$, where the lines represent fits with the function $\xi_D\sim [(T-T_C)/T_C]^{-\nu_D}$; the data agree well with the power-law form in the range of $T$ and $f_0$ in the regime of the simulations.
+An effective-equilibrium-like description implies the same $\nu_D$ at different activity, as in the relaxation dynamics, Eq. (\ref{tauscaling}).
+However, consistent with the behavior of $\chi_4^P$ (Fig. \ref{chi4_temp}), we find $\nu_D$ depends on activity and almost linearly increases with $f_0$, as shown in the inset of Fig. \ref{sametau_activity}(d).